Beee4life/acf-city-selector/README.md

 The plugin does NOT work properly yet in the following situations:
 * when multiple instances of the field are used in 1 group/on 1 post

+It might have some twitches with taxonomies, but need some more testing.

 Sometimes the loading of states/cities, takes a few seconds...
 Don't know why yet...
 This seems to be very random and unpredictable.